 - Job Readiness Training

-- Job Placement
+- Job Development

-Humanim is proud to offer transportation services to clients in its Human Services programs who do not have access to a safe mode of transportation.
-Humanim’s transportation vehicles are carefully regulated, and our transportation staff is highly trained in providing safe, inclusive, and comfortable transportation to all Humanim clients.
+Humanim is proud to offer transportation services to individuals in its Human Services programs who do not have access to a safe mode of transportation.
+Humanim’s transportation vehicles are carefully regulated, and our transportation staff is highly trained in providing safe, inclusive, and comfortable transportation to all Humanim individuals.
 We are committed to ensuring that no person is excluded from participation or denied benefits of the transit serves we offer.
 This policy is consistent with the requirements of the 1964 Civil Rights Act.
 You can read our Title VI statement policy here.